 |Duration (mandatory)||duration / integer|

-demo.ecommerce.data table, we want to align the dates in our eventdate column to their millisecond values.
-Our current timezone is GMT+1.
+demo.ecommerce.data table, we want to the dates in our eventdate column to periods of 15 seconds.

 The arguments needed to create the new column are: